 How do you find companies that are a good match?
 Let’s start with a list of the largest companies in Knoxville.
-This may be a good start, but there are thousands of medium to small businesses to choose from in the Asheville area.
+This may be a good start, but there are thousands of medium to small businesses to choose from in the Knoxville area.
 You need to choose the few you want to target and only target the companies that are the best fit you.

-Your local Asheville Chamber of Commerce is an ideal resource for finding local companies as well.
+Your local Knoxville Chamber of Commerce is an ideal resource for finding local companies as well.
 Visit the Chamber’s website to see if there is a directory of local companies that are on your target list.

 Finding Company Information

 Once you’ve found companies to target, the next step is to research the company to verify that it is, in fact, a good match.

 Use LinkedIn’s companies section as a tool to find company information.
 Search by keyword or browse by industry or by titles: i.e.: Human Resource Manager, Recruiter, etc.

 Visit GlassDoor.com.
 You’ll find company ratings. reviews from people that worked there, and more company facts and information.